jakesower/json-expressions/docs/custom-expressions.md

 ## Overview

-Custom expressions allow you to extend JSON Expressions with domain-specific functionality while maintaining the deterministic, serializable nature of the expression system.
+Custom expressions allow you to extend JSON Expressions with domain-specific functionality while maintaining the nature of the expression system.
 When creating custom expressions, you define both `apply` and `evaluate` forms and have access to the execution context.

 ## Basic Custom Expression Structure